UT students may sign up at EEB 587.

 My goal is to have you learn.
 If you are having trouble with something in the course, or if there is a topic you just have to learn more about, let me know (email, office hours, online forum, etc.).
 Faculty often use evaluations at the end of the semester to get info from students so we can improve before the next class, but this does not help you directly.
 To allow the class to improve while you are taking it, I have created a site for anonymous feedback at https://www.brianomeara.info/feedback.html (and yes, it is really anonymous).
 Let me know things that are going well or poorly — both are important.
 I might not implement all your suggestions, but they will all be read and considered, generally the same day you submit them.

-Any student who feels s/he may need an accommodation based on the impact of a disability should contact me privately to discuss specific needs.
+Any student who feels they may need an accommodation based on the impact of a disability should contact me privately to discuss specific needs.
 Please contact the Office of Disability Services at 865-974-6087 in Dunford Hall to coordinate reasonable accommodations for students with documented disabilities.

 All relevant University policies (including, but not limited to, policies on academic integrity, attendance, etc.) apply to this course.
 In the case of any conflict between the policies in this syllabus and University policy, University policy applies.
 The instructor reserves the right to revise, alter, and/or amend this syllabus as necessary.
 Students will be notified by email of any such revisions, alterations, and/or amendments.